lmboos/boos-dataviz-portfolio/critique-by-design.md

 ## Step four: Test the solution

 During the testing phase, I folded my sketch page in half, so that I could present my options for each sketch.
 First I showed the redesign options for the pie chart, followed by the redesign options for the table.
 I asked the same questions for each sketch.
 Following the interview for both sketches, I showed them the original graphics to see if there was any more follow on feedback.
-I found it most helpful during this period to look at my partners' visualizations because it gave me a new outlook on my own redesigns.
+I enjoyed looking at and critiquing my partners' visualizations because it gave me a new perspective on my own redesigns.
 I noticed things I did and did not like that I was then able to bring back to my sketches, as well as to theirs.

 Questions: